This Forecast in-depth page has been updated with information available at the time of the March 2023 Economic and fiscal outlook.

 Main forecast judgements

-The most important judgements in our VED forecast are related to the composition of the vehicle stock.
+The most important judgements in our VED forecast are related to the overall size and composition of the vehicle stock, which determines the tax base, and RPI inflation, which determines future duty rates.
 Since most cars currently on UK roads were registered prior to April 2017, their VED payments are linked to official CO2 emissions – so less fuel-efficient cars are liable to higher VED rates.
 Alongside those, we need to make several other forecast judgements.
 These include:

 • Efficiency gains in petrol or diesel vehicles and the shift to hybrids and fully electric vehicles (EVs) – over time a higher proportion of vehicles fall into lower VED bands, putting downward pressure on the VED forecast (although less so under the regime from April 2017 in which only first-year VED rates are affected and less so still under the regime from 2025 onwards that requires EVs to pay VED).
-The shift to fully electric vehicles now appears to be progressing more quickly than we had anticipated, as set out in in Box 3.3 of our March 2022 EFO.
+We have provided an update on our EV assumption in Box 4.2 of our November 2023 EFO

 • We might adjust the forecast of new car sales if we judge that they are likely to be higher or lower than the raw output from the econometric model.
 For example, an adjustment could be made to reflect the positive impact of any car scrappage schemes.
 Offsetting adjustments would then be made to later years to account for these sales being brought forward.